The paradise of flora and fauna

 Zhangjiajie Grand Canyon

 This place incorporates deep canyons, streams, waterfalls, caves, cliffs, and forest, providing you a strenuous hiking route.
 A granite slide is available for you to slide down to the bottom of the canyon.
 At the end of the hiking route, there is a reservoir where you can take a boat ride to the exit.
-The Glass Bridge is the highlight of Zhangjiajie Grand Canyon being the longest (430m) and highest (300m) pedestrian glass bridge in the world.
+The Glass Bridge is long (430m) and high (300m) pedestrian glass bridge.

 Yangjiajie Scenic Area